metocean/doppelganger/README.md

-# doppelganger
+# Doppelgänger

-Pretend to be another service in a different datacentre
+Pretend to be a consul service